Overview

 • Be paired with an experienced lawyer based in Hong Kong.

-• Gain a broader perspective on your future career.
+• Gain a broader perspective on their future career and see examples of alternative career opportunities.

 Timeline